SAP-samples/teched2022-DT262/exercises/ex0/README.md

-<b>Access to SAP Process Automation</b>
+<b>Access to SAP Build Process Automation</b>

-In this exercise, you will access the SAP Process Automation Cloud Tenant and Regiter Desktop Agent to the Cloud Tenant.
+In this exercise, you will access the SAP Build Process Automation Cloud Tenant and Regiter Desktop Agent to the Cloud Tenant.

 ## Level 2 Heading